See part I.

 Turgot almost freed France.
 The absolutist but enlightened king of France, Luis XVI made Turgot his finance minister.
 Turgot understood that the answer was not to increase taxation by removing the tax exemptions of the aristocracy and clergy.
 On the contrary, the answer was to decrease taxes on the peasants.
 But how then could the state pay off its debts?
 Simple, by increasing production by eradicating many monopolies and cartels.
 Turgot understood that economic freedom increases tax revenues.
 In fact it could even be possible to increase tax revenues by decreasing both taxes and cartels.
 The most important thing was to free the markets.
 Turgot was very clear: “All branches of commerce ought to be free, equally free, and entirely free.”

 All this would take time a couple of years.
 In the meantime it was also important for the government to cut expenses.
 That was the only way to stop the rising interest expenses on the public debt.
 It was especially important to cut the enormous expenses of the King’s household.
-This doomed Turgot’s libertarian economic plan because Queen Marie Antoinette did not accept any real cuts in her expenses.
-She allied herself with those who wanted France to help the American Revolution against the British.
+This doomed Turgot’s libertarian economic plan because the queen Marie Antoinette did not accept any real cuts in expenses.
+She also allied herself with those who wanted France to help the American Revolution against the British.

 This was a watershed in Western history.
-If Turgot had not been fired only after 18 months he might have liberalized French economy and created a libertarian revolution from the top.
+If Turgot had not been fired only after 18 months he might have liberalized the French economy and created a libertarian revolution from the top.
 Instead the monarchy continued to spend lavishly, went bankrupt and ushered in the socialist French Revolution.

 Marie Antoinette has been blamed for the Revolution.
 Contemporaries accused her of being a total airhead and a big spender, Madame Deficit.
 Reportedly when she was told of the danger of revolution because the poor had no bread to eat she is supposedly to have said: Let them eat cake!
 The story is false.
 She was no airhead but a greedy and skillful schemer with many powerful allies.
-If she had been an airhead Turgot would probably have remained the finance minister and the West would have been saved from socialism.
+If she had been an airhead Turgot would probably have remained the finance minister and the West would have been saved from the French revolution and socialism.

 Most importantly, the Jews had a close ally: King’s cousin, Louis Philippe II, Duke of Orleans also known as Philippe Egalite.
 He was also the Grand Master of the Masonic Grand Orient de France.
 For many years Philippe openly and actively tried to topple the king and create a constitutional monarchy.